 Salaries - this forms the largest element of expenditure.
 Salaries of all staff members will be reviewed on an annual basis by the headteacher, with effect from 1 September and no later than 31 October.
-Pay review recommendations are then given to the local governing board for discussion and authorisation.
 The F&GP committee confirms pay awards, incremental progression and performance led pay increases, all of which the CFO will cost, using known figures and estimates, when preparing the draft budget.